chef-boneyard/chef-web-docs-2016/step_resource/step_resource_cron_run_only_in_november.rst

 ..
 This is an included how-to.

-The following example will run at 8:00 PM, every weekday (Monday through Friday), but only in November:
+The following example shows a schedule that will run at 8:00 PM, every weekday (Monday through Friday), but only in November:

 .. code-block:: ruby